rileydrizzy/mycodingexercise/README.md

 This is to help readers understand the code better and to enable them to apply the same concepts to similar problems.

-The solutions were written in Python 3 in accordance with the PEP style guide.
+The solutions were written in Python 3 in accordance with the PEP style guide and also written in C.

 I would like to express my thanks to Chip Huyen (@chiphuyen) who provided inspiration for this.